 Dissolve the cornstarch in cold milk first.
 Cornstarch doesn't dissolve in hot liquid.
 If you don't want lumpy pudding, use cold milk.

-Add the cooked rice, rosewater, and orange blossom water.
-Continue to cook for another 4 to 5 minutes stirring continuously.
+Add the cooked rice, orange blossom water, and rosewater.
+Continue to cook for another 10 to 15 minutes stirring continuously.
 This will also make sure that no rice sticks to the bottom after you add it in.

 Tips & Tricks

-- Pour into individual bowls.
-This pudding thickens as it cools.
+- Pour roz bel haleeb into individual bowls.
+This rice pudding thickens as it cools.
 My favorite way to serve it is in individual-sized bowls.
 It just looks so cute.
 As soon as it's off the stove, pour into your serving bowls before it thickens.
 Do the same if you prefer to use a large serving bowl.

 - Start on your milk pudding just as the rice finishes cooking.
 The milk and cornstarch mixture doesn't really take much time to thicken.
 Put it on the heat as soon as the rice has cooked.